sagemathinc/cocalc-doc/source/howto/turtle.rst

 Sage worksheet with Turtle module
 =================================

-There is a working example of a Sage worksheet with Turtle on the CoCalc share server:
+There is an example of a Sage worksheet using Turtle on the CoCalc share server.
+In the Sage worksheet, code and turtle graphics output are visible in the same tab.

    https://share.cocalc.com/share/4a5f0542-5873-4eed-a85c-a18c706e8bcd/support/2014-12-12-turtle/Sage%20Turtle%20via%20JSXGraph.sagews?viewer=share